tranche-jibrel/tranche-yearn-protocol/README.md

         <tr>
             <td>WETHGateway</td>
             <td><code>2.21</code></td>
             <td>Ethereum gateway, useful when dealing with ethers and having a simple contract to change ETH in WETH and viceversa.
-Not Not upgradeable.</td>
+Not upgradeable.</td>
         </tr>
     </tbody>
   </table>